 Great Ocean Road: The Great Ocean Road in the state of Victoria is one of Australia’s most scenic highways.
 Steep cliffs and gorgeous beaches nestled between imposing rocks make up most of the scenery and provide stunning locations for hiking and mountain biking.
 The road’s most famous sights are the Twelve Apostles, a fabulous set of rocks characterised by their unusual shape.
 The sight is a joy to behold but extremely touristy and therefore less romantic than you would imagine.

 Kalbarri National Park: One of the most beautiful natural parks in Western Australia.
 Kalbarri is a great stop in Western Australia and offers excellent hiking trails and secluded beaches.
 You can moreover find breathtaking river gorges and endless stretches of striking cliffs.
-If you plan to explore the less affluent parts of Western Australia, Kalbarri should definitely not be missed.
+If you plan to explore the less teeming parts of Western Australia, Kalbarri should definitely not be missed.

 - Local traditions and customs: